jagdep-singh/VORTEX/README.md

 # VORTEX

-**A terminal AI pair-programmer.** OpenAI-compatible brain, an aurora-themed TUI skin, a real tool belt, and workspace-aware memory — so it actually helps you ship code instead of just chatting about it.
+**A terminal AI pair-programmer.** OpenAI-compatible brain, a real tool belt, and workspace-aware memory — so it actually helps you ship code instead of just chatting about it.

 ```bash
 pipx install vortex-agent-cli